 - If you have a Medicare Advantage Plan, you have access to these same benefits.
 Medicare allows these plans to waive cost-sharing for COVID-19 lab tests.
 Many plans offer additional telehealth benefits beyond the ones described below.
 Check with your plan about your coverage and costs.

-Covered California and Private Insurance Patients:
+For Covered California and Private Insurance Patients:

 For commercial plans regulated by the California Department of Managed Health Care (DMHC) or the California Department of Insurance (CDI), both departments issued guidance directing California health plans to: